darklang/dark/integration-tests/README.md

 ## Writing a new test

-Unfortunately in our setup integration test files are scattered across the code base.
+Our integration test files are scattered across the code base.
 There are multiple steps and changes you have to make to write a new integration test.

-1. If your test require preloaded data (are you starting with a non-empty canvas), you will need to add a file inside **backend/test_appdata**.
+1. If your test required contents on the canvas, add a file in `backend/test_appdata`.
 File names follow the format of `test-{your_test_name}.json`.
-You may copy from other setup files that have similiar initial conditions as your new test.
+To start these files off, either copy from existing files, or press **Save Test** in the button-bar in Dark.

-2. Add a new function to **integration-tests/test.js** (ES6 syntax will work).
+2. Add a new function to `integration-tests/test.js`.
 ```
 test('{your_test_name}', async t => {
-  // UI assertions go here
+  // UI interactions and assertions go here
 });
 ```

-3. For the test to run you must write a function and call it inside **client/IntegrationTest.ml**.
+3. To complete the test, write a validation function in `client/IntegrationTest.ml`.
 ```
 let {your_test_name} (m : model) : testResult =
     (* Model assertions go here; common ones include checking the AST or looking for allowed/disallowed states *)
     (*  `fail ~f:('a -> string) 'a` - f is a function that takes an object and returns a string for test output *)
 ```

 4. Lastly to verify your newly written test works without running all the other tests, run the script with `--pattern={your_test_name}`